KesterTong/idris2048/README.md

 filterMaybes (Nothing :: xs) = let (_ ** (ys, w)) = filterMaybes xs in
   (_ ** (ys, lteSuccR w))
 ```
 The return value of filterMaybes is a dependent pair.
 A dependent pair is a pair when the type of the second value can depend of the first value.
-In this case, the first value is a Nat (this is implict) named m, and the second value is a regular pair of a vector of length m, and a proof that m <= n.
+In this case, the first value is a Nat (this is implicit) named m, and the second value is a regular pair of a vector of length m, and a proof that m <= n.
 The reason for using a dependent pair, is that if we wrote the signature Vect n (Maybe a) -> (Vect m a, LTE m n), then m would be an implicit argument.
 This doesn't suit our needs as the value of m should be determined within the function, not by the caller.

 The function needs to compute two things: the new vector, and the proof that the vector has length less than n.
 For example, in the case where the vector has the form (Just x :: xs), we can apply filterMaybes to xs.
 Let the resulting vector be ys, which has length less or equal to the length of xs, which is n - 1.
 Let w be the witness to this.
 Therefore lteSucc w is a witness to the length of (x :: ys) being less than or equal to n.
 In the other case, (Nothing ::xs), we want to use the vector ys in the return value.
 While ys has length less than n - 1, so it also has length less than n, applying lteSucc doesn't give the appropriate witness: it proves that the length of ys plus one, is less than or equal to n - 1.
 So we have to construct our own function to give a witness of the right type, which is named lteSuccR, and defined in game.idr.